awsdocs/iam-user-guide/doc_source/access_policies_access-advisor.md

 + For an IAM policy, make sure that the specified managed policy is attached to at least one user, group with members, or role\.
 + For an Organizations entity \(root, OU, or account\), make sure that you are signed using Organizations management account credentials\.
 + Verify that [SCPs are enabled in your organization root](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies.html#enable_policies_on_root)\.
-+ Action last accessed information is only available for some Amazon S3 actions\.
++ Action last accessed information is only available for some Amazon EC2, IAM, Lambda, and Amazon S3 actions\.

 When you make changes, wait at least four hours for activity to appear in your IAM console report\.
 If you use the AWS CLI or AWS API, you must generate a new report to view the updated information\.